fasigpt/bottroubleshooter/README.md

 2. Type 2 if you are have issues with Webchat connectivity

 For option 1, no further inputs are needed.
-For option 2, you will need to provide the bot service name/
+For option 2, you will need to provide the bot service name